How the HCV Program Works

 - Your voucher is an agreement between you and CHA.
 When you sign your voucher, you are agreeing to abide by the Family Obligations for the program.
 In exchange, CHA will assist you with your rent, provided that you find an approved place within the time limit.

 - You must find a rental unit and submit a Request for Tenancy Approval before your voucher expires.
 If you don’t, the voucher will be issued to someone else from the waiting list, and you will be required to re-apply when the list opens again.
-You may be eligible for an extension, but it must be requested in writing 2 weeks before the original expiration date and submitted to the HCV program director.
+You may be eligible for an extension, but it must be requested in writing 2 weeks before the original expiration date and submitted to the HCV Manager.

 - If you or the new unit landlord do not agree on tenancy, or the selected unit does not pass a CHA Housing Quality Standards (HQS) inspection, you will be given back the un-expired time on your voucher to search for another unit.